 Ms. Lubinsky has significant appellate experience, having argued five times before the Wisconsin Supreme Court and seven times before the Seventh Circuit.
 She has acted as lead counsel in over thirty state and federal appeals.

-Admitted to practice in the state courts of Wisconsin, the United States Supreme Court, the United States Court of Appeals for the Seventh Circuit and the United States District Courts for the Eastern and Western Districts of Wisconsin.
+Admitted to practice in the State Courts of Wisconsin, Federal Courts for the Eastern and Western Districts of Wisconsin, United States Court of Appeals for the Seventh Circuit, and United States Supreme Court.

 B.A., with honors, University of Wisconsin-Madison